locomotivemtl/astro-boilerplate/src/components/Button/README.md

 <Button href="https://example.com" target="_blank">Go to Example</Button>
 ```

-### External Link Button that applies [WCAG 2.2 G201]

-The objective of this technique is to provide a warning before automatically opening a new window or tab.
+The following example demonstrates a technique to provide users with advanced warning that an anchor opens a new window or tab.
+See [WCAG 2.2 G201] to learn more.

 ```astro
 <body>